jessuni/shikwasa/README.md

 - type: `Object`
 - default: `null`
 - description: The target audio to be played.
+If `duration` is passed in, players with `preload` option set to `none` will have a audio duration time display before the audio metadata is fetched.
+However, after the audio metadata is loaded, this prop will be ignored.
 - properties:

 ```